knthompson26/Childhood-social-isolation-trajectories_GMM/README.md

 ## This repository holds code for the manuscript titled "Antecedents and outcomes of childhood social isolation" using data from the E-Risk study.

-### All code written by Katherine N Thompson and checked by Antony Ambler.
+### All code written by Katherine N Thompson and reviewed by XX.

 Authors: Katherine N. Thompson, Candice L. Odgers, Bridget T. Bryan, Andrea Danese, Lily Strange, Timothy Matthews*, and Louise Arseneault*